Art to Earth

 A stop-motion animation Lab was established at the Alle School of Fine Arts and Design (AAU) in 2020 with support from the Spanish Embassy in Addis Ababa as part of the ACERCA program of the Spanish Agency for International Development Cooperation (AECID).

 This lab has become a creative space for students, starting with a workshop led by the talented Spanish stop-motion animator and musician, Coke Riobóo.
 Since then, the animation lab has been teaching students how to create their own animations, combining both hands-on techniques and digital tools facilitated by Tewodros Kifle.
 These skills are incorporated into various programs offered at the school, like alternative media or Video Art courses, tailored to match the needs of different courses.
-The animated clips you see here are the fantastic outputs of the students over time.
+The animated clips you see here are the activity and animation outputs of the participants over time.